mjwestgate/mjwestgate.github.io/pages/publications.md

   </span>
 </p>
 <p style="margin-left: .35in; text-indent: -.3in;">
-  12. PS Barton, JC Pierson, <strong>MJ Westgate</strong>, PW Lane & DB Lindenmayer (2015) Learning from clinical medicine to improve the use of surrogates in ecology. <em>Oikos</em> 124: 391-398.
+  12. PS Barton, JC Pierson, <b>MJ Westgate</b>, PW Lane & DB Lindenmayer (2015) Learning from clinical medicine to improve the use of surrogates in ecology. <em>Oikos</em> 124: 391-398.
   <a href="https://doi.org/10.1111/oik.02007"
     target="_blank"
     rel="noopener"